A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

 - Received active treatment on another investigational trial within 30 days (or 5 half lives of that agent, whichever is greater) prior to Screening or plans to participate in another investigational drug trial.

 - Pregnant females or females who have given birth within the past 90 days or who are breastfeeding.

 - Any documented history of a clinical stroke or intracranial hemorrhage, or an uninvestigated neurologic finding within the past 12 months.
 Silent infarcts (only present on imaging) are not excluded

 - Any abnormal TCD within the past 12 months

 - Use of therapeutic anticoagulation (prophylactic doses permitted) or antiplatelet therapy (other than aspirin) within the 10 days prior to Week 1 Day 1 dosing

 - Hospitalized within 7 days prior to Week 1 Day 1 dosing.

 - Planning to undergo a major surgical procedure during the duration of the study

-- Planning to initiate or terminate HU/HC while on study, other than for safety reasons
+- Planning to initiate or terminate HU/HC or L-glutamine while on study, other than for safety reasons

 - Patient with active HIV infection (detectable viral load)